 Feb 05, 2026

-Model Portfolio Update: Interpreting the Software-Led Market Downturn
+Model Portfolio Update: Interpreting the Market Downturn Led by the Software Sector

 Ryunsu Sung

-Following Microsoft’s (MSFT) earnings release, the software sector (including Salesforce, ServiceNow, Workday, etc.) came under heavy selling pressure, with share prices falling across the board regardless of individual company fundamentals.
+Following Microsoft's (MSFT) earnings release, the software sector (including Salesforce, ServiceNow, and Workday) faced a strong sell-off, with share prices falling regardless of individual company performance.

 According to Bloomberg, the iShares Expanded Tech-Software Sector ETF has fallen more than 20% year-to-date, wiping out over $1 trillion in value.
-The problem is that the downward pressure initially concentrated in software is now spilling over into the broader information technology sector, driving a sharp market-wide decline.
+The issue is that the downward pressure concentrated in the software sector is spreading to the broader information technology sector, leading to a strong market-wide decline.

-The Software Industry’s Shift to a Capital-Intensive Model
+The Software Industry's Shift to a Capital-Intensive Structure

-I already discussed this inevitable shift in the software industry early last year:
+I previously discussed this inevitable shift in the software industry early last year:

-This is where the elephant in the room appears.
-Software companies can no longer lean on an “asset-light” business structure.
-In the early 2000s, Silicon Valley VCs justified their investments in software startups with the logic that while upfront development costs were high, once the customer base surpassed a certain threshold, operating leverage would improve dramatically, leading to high profit margins—and that thesis proved correct.
-Software development costs are akin to fixed costs (later capitalized as intangible assets), but once a product is built, it can be sold to countless customers.
-Unlike manufacturing, there is virtually no additional cost tied to higher sales volumes, which means the marginal profit (the extra profit from selling one more unit) is extremely high.
+Here emerges the elephant in the room.
+Software companies can no longer leverage an "asset-light" business structure.
+In the early 2000s, the rationale for Silicon Valley VCs investing in software startups was that while initial development costs were high, operating leverage would improve drastically once the client base grew beyond a certain level, allowing for high profit margins; their hypothesis was correct.
+Software development costs are akin to fixed costs (capitalized as intangible assets), but once developed, the same product can be sold to numerous customers.
+Unlike manufacturing, there are no additional costs associated with increased sales volume, resulting in very high marginal profits (the additional profit generated when selling one more unit).

-Recently, however, as barriers to entry in software development have fallen, product supply has surged, while the marketing and sales costs required to win increasingly demanding customers have risen.
-The model is no longer one where you build a product once and then simply sell it hard.
-Instead, it has become a capital-intensive structure in which costs are incurred continuously—from product planning and development through sales and ongoing maintenance.
-As a result, the valuation premium that SaaS companies enjoyed peaked during the liquidity euphoria of the 2021 pandemic era and has since fallen sharply.
+However, as entry barriers to software development have lowered recently, the supply of products in the market has increased, and the marketing and sales costs required to attract increasingly discerning customers have risen.
+It is no longer a structure where one simply builds a product and sells it hard; rather, it has become a "capital-intensive" structure requiring continuous costs from product planning and development to sales and maintenance.
+Consequently, the valuation premium that SaaS companies previously enjoyed peaked in 2021, during the pandemic-induced liquidity euphoria, and has since plummeted.

-Not the End of an Industry, but the Start of True Differentiation
+Not the End of the Industry, but the Beginning of Separating the Wheat from the Chaff

 Join PRO membership to read the rest of this content.